emilygv/emilyvernon.com/_casestudies/postup.md

 {% capture info-highlight %}
 #### Faster Process, Solid Results
-Purchasing a painting by emerging artists even above 5k is still highly emotional.
-This influences how paintings are shown online and what information would be valued.
+A design sprint is a short development time.
+However, the outcome still tested well compared to more involved design projects.
 |
-#### Smaller Details = Caring
+#### Small Details Comes off as Caring
 Travelling to another location includes dealing with weather.
 Providing weather advice came off as caring to users.
 |
 #### Design Reflects Relevance
 Like any design discipline, there are trends that date a user interface.
-Ensure current trends or best practices are used to look relevant.
+Ensure current trends or best practices are used.
 {% endcapture %}
 {% include info-highlight.html content=info-highlight %}